Washington State Guard: World War I establishment

+World War II reactivation

 In January 1941 the Washington National Guard was mobilized into federal service and the Washington State Guard reestablished to assume responsibility for state military missions.
 Not long after, however, it was determined by state officials that the increased probability of U.S. entry into World War II carried with it a heightened threat of invasion and the new force would need to be reorganized to defend the state's territory rather than simply fulfill civil assistance missions.
 Recruiting was suspended and the entirety of the force was organized into the State Guard Reserve, which was simply a roster of individual personnel.
 (Note: Organization of the State Guard Reserve was also intended to arrest a tendency that "had developed in many of the coastal areas to organize guerilla bands, which were not tied in with any law enforcement agency".)

 In June, soldiers of the State Guard Reserve began to be reconstituted into a formed force with the activation of the Fourth Washington Volunteer Infantry Regiment.
 As of December the regiment was fully trained and equipped and, by early 1942, the size of the State Guard had increased to just over 4,000 soldiers and officers with the force reorganized into two brigades.
 The bulk of the force spent the rest of 1942 conducting weekly drills to repel an anticipated Japanese invasion of Washington, while a smaller contingent of 30 personnel were activated to full-time status to man nine observation posts on the Olympic Peninsula.
 The State Guard, during this time, was primarily composed of older men, however, in 1944 the state began actively recruiting younger males with the idea that it could provide a potential source of post-war manpower for the returned National Guard.

-During World War II, Washington's unusually large State Guard – relative to those maintained by other states – "reflected its insecurities over its exposed location".
+During World War II, Washington's unusually large State Guard, relative to those maintained by other states, "reflected its insecurities over its exposed location".
 In 1947, with the end of World War II, the State Guard was, once more, disbanded.